Iteranya/Iteranya/README.md

 AI is best used for novel toy to play with, not a tool to replace professional.
 People hire professionals for accountability, not just expertise.

+EDIT: About Aina-chan

+As of writing this, Aina is mostly unknown.
+This is good, I'm not looking for attention.
+There's a reason why I gave her, her own account.
+It's to separate my work from her work.
+Yes, 99% of the codes Aina made (even her own source code) was AI generated.
+I don't want to pretend it isn't.
+Aina makes a great tool/companion to decorate the bare bones UI I made.
+She's really good HTML and CSS.
+With some amount of understanding how JS work.
+Moving forward, I can create some API and have her craft a UI to interact with those API, some amount of testing and experiment on it has been made.

+No, I'm not here to prove a point that developers are obsolete.
+There's a reason why Aina makes very simple things, because that's all she's good for, at least for now.
+Aina don't work without human supervision and trying to get her to generate an entire Saas just doesn't work.

 ### Other Hobbies